Surveys & Feedback

 Choose the right question type for the information you need:

-Text Input
+Short Text

-Open-ended questions for detailed responses.
+Open-ended questions for detailed, multi-line responses.
 Best for:

 - Feature descriptions